CarterPape/CarterPape.github.io/resume.md

 * Created 40-minute podcast episodes on NC State news and stories, including a focus on topics of diversity and inclusion through the podcast series [Protected Class].
 * Included [reporting][impeachment Praeci article] and [commentary][Jess commentary] on NC State Student Government news.
-* Won NC State Student Involvement's 2018 [Model the Way] award for excellence of work.
+* Won NC State Student Involvement's 2018 [Model the Way] award for general excellence.
 * Built [Praeci.com][Praeci] website from the ground up with Jekyll and GitHub Pages.

 [Protected Class]: https://praeci.com/protected-class/